 There are two different types of invoice finance:

 - Invoice discounting: This is a discreet, confidential solution to enable you to release capital and settle invoices more quickly.
 You use an online invoice discounting facility such as IDeal to raise your invoices, with your finance partner delivering you up to 90% of the amount due almost immediately.
 You still chase payments from your customers as you would, and they do not know you are using any sort of financing facility.

 - Invoice factoring: Factoring offers the same benefits of discounting in that your funds are immediately available, however with factoring you work in partnership with a third party Credit Control Team that will collect customer payments on your behalf.

-If you’re interested in exploring how invoice finance solutions could help you increase the working capital in your business, you can find out more in this case study from manufacturer Hanson Springs.
-They use Asset Based Lending, including an invoice discounting facility, to borrow against their unpaid invoices and have realised substantial business results.
+If you’re interested in exploring how invoice finance solutions could help you increase the working capital in your business, you can contact our team to understand your specific business needs.